Sam Mendes: American Beauty to Away We Go (1999–2009)

-Skyfall to 1917 to Empire of Light (2013–present)
+Skyfall, Empire of Light, and The Beatles biopic film series (2013–present)

 After the success of Skyfall, Mendes was asked if he was returning to direct the next Bond film.
 He responded, "I felt I put everything I possibly could into this film and it was the Bond film I wanted to make.
 And if I felt I could do the same again, then absolutely I would consider doing another one.
 But it is a big task and I wouldn't do it unless I knew I could."
 It was reported that one reason Mendes was reluctant to commit was that one proposal involved making two films back-to-back, based on an idea by Skyfall writer John Logan, which would have resulted in Mendes and other creative personnel being tied up with filming for around four years.
 It was reported in February 2013 that this idea had since been shelved and that the next two films would be stand-alone.
 Mendes said in an interview with film magazine Empire in March 2013 that "it has been a very difficult decision not to accept Michael and Barbara's very generous offer to direct the next Bond movie."
 He cited, amongst other reasons, his commitments to the stage version of Charlie and the Chocolate Factory and King Lear.

 However, on 29 May 2013, it was reported that Mendes was back in negotiations with producers Michael G. Wilson and Barbara Broccoli to direct the next Bond film, going back on his previous comments.
 Wilson and Broccoli were willing to postpone production of the film to ensure Mendes's participation.
 On 11 July 2013, it was announced that Mendes would direct the 24th James Bond film, Spectre; it was released in October 2015.
-This made him the first filmmaker since John Glen to direct two Bond films in a row.
-In April 2016, Mendes was named as the President of the Jury for the 73rd Venice International Film Festival.
+This made him the first filmmaker since John Glen to direct two Bond films consecutively.
+In April 2016, Mendes was named as the president of the jury for the 73rd Venice International Film Festival.